-Title IX-A: Homeless Children and Youths
+Title IX-A: Education for Homeless Children & Youth Program

 Title IX-A of The Every Student Succeeds Act (ESSA)

 The Act ensures the educational rights and protections for children and youth experiencing homelessness and includes:

 - The right to immediate enrollment in school even without giving a permanent address.

 - The right to attend school in the school of origin (if requested and is feasible), or in the school in the attendance area where the family or youth is currently residing.